 Because everyones skin is different, what may work for others, wont always work for you so what it comes down to is simple trial and error of products.
 Read the bottles and find which one relates best to your skin type, and remember you don’t always need to buy the most expensive product on the market.
 If things don’t get better don’t be afraid to go to a dermatologist.

 I occassionaly get pimples around ‘that time of the month’.
 Following all the steps these ladies have given you will work.
 Make sure you also drink lots of water.
 If you are someone who wears foundation try out the brand ALMAY, they have a foundation specifically for controlling acne because it has Salicylic Acid which is a proving blemish controlling ingrediant.
 It is also Hypoallergenic, Non irritating, Non-comedogenic (which won’t clog your pores) and fragrance free.
-If you can’t get your hands on ALMAY, make sure you look for bottles which have those labels on it.posted almost 5 years ago
+If you can’t get your hands on ALMAY, make sure you look for bottles which have those labels on it.posted over 5 years ago

 Whatever you do, DO NOT mix brands of skincare/acnecare items.
 That can cause more breakouts or worse, a full-blown rash.